Thrift Store Santa

 Many families purge excess belongings between Christmas and New Years, to make room for the new.
-Every year thrift stores get a surge in donations, particularly of children’s toys, directly after the holidays.
+Every year thrift stores get a surge in donations after the holidays.
+Make that annual purge a pre-holiday tradition to fill thrift stores with clean, lightly-used items.
+This is particularly helpful for children’s items, from coats to clean toys.

 How to do it: